Constitution of The Rochester Engineering Society

 ARTICLE VI.
 DUTIES OF OFFICERS

-Section 6.
-If there is an appointed Executive Director, he/she shall have headquarters at the office of RES and shall issue notices of and take minutes at meetings, promptly inform committees of their appointment, notify new members of their election, and edit and publish "The Rochester Engineer."
+Section 8.
+Executive Director.
+If an Executive Director has been elected, he or she will be the chief operating officer of the Society and will have general and active management of the activities of the Society.
+The Executive Director may execute authorized conveyances, contracts or other obligations in the name of the Society except when required by law to be otherwise signed and executed and except where the signing and execution is expressly delegated by the Director to some other person.
+He/she shall have headquarters at the office of RES and shall issue notices of and take minutes at meetings, promptly inform committees of their appointment, notify new members of their election, and edit and publish "The Rochester Engineer."
 The Executive Director shall be expected to attend all meetings of RES and its Board, keep a record of the proceedings of the Society, be the custodian of these records and documents, and see that all money due RES is collected and deposited for RES in a bank designated by the Board.
 The Executive Director shall provide the Treasurer with a statement covering all deposits made.
 The Executive Director shall certify the accuracy of all bills or vouchers for which money is due and furnish monthly to the Treasurer a statement of receipts and expenditures.
 The Executive Director shall conduct the correspondence of RES and keep full records of it, have charge of RES quarters and their contents, supervise the work of all RES employees, and perform all all other duties which may from time to time be assigned by the Board.

-Section 7.
-Duties of the Executive Director as described in Article VI, Section 6 may be carried out by the Administrative Director under the direction of the President.
+Section 9.
+Administrative Director.
+Duties of the Executive Director as described in Article VI, Section 8 may be carried out by the Administrative Director under the direction of the President.

 ARTICLE VII.
 ORGANIZATION